Djibouti Seeks to Join the African Sovereign Wealth Fund Club with its Own

 The law firm Willkie Farr & Gallagher represented the Republic of Djibouti in the creation of the Djibouti sovereign wealth fund.
 The sovereign wealth fund will be in the form of a public limited company.

-Keywords: Fonds Souverain de Djibouti, Djibouti Sovereign Fund.
+Keywords: Fonds Souverain de Djibouti, Djibouti Sovereign Fund, Sovereign Fund of Djibouti.